-The Series 2012 Bonds maturing on or after August 1, 2023, shall be subject to optional redemption prior to maturity, commencing on August 1, 2022, in whole or in part on any Business Day, at the option of the Authority and in such order of maturity and sinking fund installments within a maturity as may be determined by the Authority, at a redemption price of par plus accrued interest to the date of redemption.
+The Series F Bonds maturing on or before August 1, 2024 shall not be subject to redemption prior to maturity.
+The Series F Bonds maturing on or after August 1, 2025, shall be subject to optional redemption prior to maturity, commencing on August 1, 2024, in whole or in part on any Business Day, at the option of the Authority and in such order of maturity as may be determined by the Authority, at a redemption price of par plus accrued interest to the date of redemption.